Chart Color Schemes

 Nundah lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Nundah's population, as of November 2025, is approximately 14,859 people.
-This figure represents an increase of 1,554 individuals, a rise of 11.7% since the 2021 Census which recorded a population of 13,305.
-The change is inferred from the estimated resident population of 14,597 in June 2024 and an additional 172 validated new addresses since the Census date.
-This results in a population density ratio of 4,048 persons per square kilometer, placing Nundah in the top 10% of national locations assessed by AreaSearch.
-The area's growth exceeded both the SA4 region (8.6%) and the national average, indicating it as a growth leader.
-Overseas migration contributed approximately 77.5% of overall population gains during recent periods.
+AreaSearch's analysis shows Nundah's population is approximately 15,134 as of Feb 2026.
+This figure represents an increase of 1,829 people (13.7%) since the 2021 Census, which reported a population of 13,305.
+The change is inferred from the estimated resident population of 14,589 in Jun 2024 and an additional 173 validated new addresses since the Census date.
+This results in a population density ratio of 4,123 persons per square kilometer, placing Nundah in the top 10% of national locations assessed by AreaSearch.
+Nundah's growth of 13.7% since the 2021 census exceeded both the SA4 region (9.1%) and the national average.
+Population growth was primarily driven by overseas migration, contributing approximately 77.5% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where utilized.
-Looking ahead, a significant population increase is forecast for Nundah, with an expected rise of 3,984 persons by 2041 based on the latest annual ERP population numbers, reflecting a total gain of 25.0% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as base year.
+Considering projected demographic shifts, a significant population increase is forecast for Nundah's top quartile of national statistical areas.
+The area is expected to increase by 3,984 persons to reach 17,118 by 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 22.7% over the 17 years.

 Frequently Asked Questions - Population